Archive > Year 2007, Number 4

 Frequency Of Sports Injuries Depending On Gender, Age, Sports Experience, Nature Of Sports And Training Process

-Bačanac Ljubica, Serbian Institute of Sport
+Bačanac Ljubica, Serbian Institute for Sport and Sport Medicine

-Radović Mileva, Serbian Institute of Sport
+Radović Mileva, Serbian Institute for Sport and Sport Medicine

 Vesković Ana, Faculty of Sports and Physical Education, University of Belgrade